-In June 2013, CS and PBI signed an expanded Distribution Agreement that made us the exclusive distributor of CS products throughout all of the Americas until the end of 2019.
+In June 2013, CS and PBI signed an expanded the Distribution Agreement that made us the exclusive distributor of CS products throughout all of the Americas until the end of 2019.
+We are in renewal discussions for this agreement.

+e.
 Intellectual Property